About WCM

 Wilkinsburg Community Ministry Programs include:

-We welcome you to get involved in the Wilkinsburg community by volunteering and/or making a donation.
 We appreciate your support and interest in making our community a better place to live, work, pray, and play.